tsinghua-ideal/Syno/docs/plans.md

 ## Search

+### Finalize

+- [ ] Split Finalize, determine one weight at a time.

 ### Generation

 - [x] Before generating an Op, test sizes of new dimensions to make it legal.
 - [x] Redesign generation algorithm for each Op.
 - [x] Accept FLOPs constraints in Sampler, and generate MapReduceOp's accordingly.
+- [x] Generate MapReduce in multiple arbitrary stages.

 ### Pruning